EnriFort/MSc-Cybersecurity/ETH_Q&A.md

 -  **Security Center**: Windows Security Center is a consolidated viewing and configuration point for key system security features: Windows Firewall, Windows Update, Antivirus (if installed), and Internet Options.

 - **BitLocker & Encrypting File System (EFS)**: **EFS** is a public key-based cryptographic system used to encrypt files on a local system.
 It ensures that files remain protected from unauthorized access, with encryption done in real-time.
 It encrypts a file using a random key that is itself encrypted with a user’s public key.
 EFS does not apply to multiple users on the same machine who want to protect files from the other files, in this case we need the ACLs of NTFS.

   The **main vulnerability of EFS lies in the recovery agent account**.
 The password for the local administrator can be easily reset using tools that they work when the system is started with a different operating system (ex. `chntpw`).

   **BitLocker Drive Encryption** (from Vista onwards) instead, initially meant to provide security on the integrity of the OS, now it serves to protect against attacks like the technique previously mentioned for EFS.
 BDE **encrypts entire volumes of memory** and saves the key in multiple ways, difficult to compromise since changing OS doesn't help.
 But also BDE is **vulnerable to cold boot attacks**, which consist in cooling the DRAM to increase the time before the OS loaded in memory is cleaned of DRAM, and get a system image from which the BDE encryption key could be extracted.

   &#9940; ` Countermeasures`: It is impossible to protect keys in scenarios where the attacker physically possesses them.
-The only possible mitigation is to physically separate the key from the system it must protect.
+The only possible mitigation is to **physically separate the key from the system** it must protect.
 Shutting down the BDE protected system removes the keys from memory making them unreachable to these attacks.
 It goes without saying that removable external hardware physically containing the key mitigates the attack.

 - **Windows Resource Protection**: Originally called Windows File Protection (WFP), it was later updated to include critical Registry values in addition to system files and renamed **Windows Resource Protection (WRP)**.
 WRP stores copies of essential system files in `%Windir%\WinSxS\Backup`.
 Its protection mechanisms rely on Access Control Lists (ACLs), which actively protect system resources.

   With WRP, even administrators cannot change the protected resources by default.
-Only specific processes can override its protection, including the Windows Update Installer, Service Packs, Hotfixes, and Operating System upgrades, all of which are installed by the TrustedInstaller account.
+Only specific processes can override its protection, including the *Windows Update Installer*, *Service Packs*, *Hotfixes*, and *Operating System upgrades*, all of which are installed by the TrustedInstaller account.

   The **vulnerability of WRP** lies in the fact that administrators can change the ACLs on protected resources, allowing them to access and modify the protected files.
 Administrators can, therefore, alter the privileges on these resources.

   The purpose of WRP is to prevent unauthorized changes to protected resources by third-party installers or malicious software, not to prevent administrators from performing legitimate actions on the system.

 - **Integrity Levels, UAC and PMIE**: With Vista, Microsoft implements **Mandatory Integrity Control (MIC)**, an extension of the discretionary access control system, designed to implement a form of mandatory access control (MAC).
 MIC to work implements 4 principles called **Integrity Levels (IL)** (low, medium, high, system).
 These levels prevent a process from reading or writing to a resource with a higher integrity level (called "no write up, no read down" based on the Biba Integrity Model) protecting the integrity.

   This means, for example, that a process with Medium IL cannot modify resources with High IL privileges, and a High IL process cannot access or change System IL resources.
 MIC isn’t directly visible, but rather provides the basis for several important security features introduced in Vista and later versions, such as **User Access Control (UAC)** and **Protected Mode Internet Explorer (PMIE)**.

   - &#128295; ` UAC`: It controls which specific applications can be run with elevated privileges.
-It works like this: developers embed to applications a manifest to specify if they require higher privileges (in practice it switches to high IL).
+It works like this:
+	   - Developers embed to applications a manifest to specify if they require higher privileges (in practice it switches to high IL).

-    When an administrator logs in, the system assigns two tokens: a **filtered token** (for regular applications with no elevated privileges) and a **linked token** (for applications that need higher privileges).
+	   - When an administrator logs in, the system assigns two tokens: a **filtered token** (for regular applications with no elevated privileges) and a **linked token** (for applications that need higher privileges).
-    If a non-admin user tries to run a program that needs elevated privileges, they are prompted for administrator credentials.
+	   - If a non-admin user tries to run a program that needs elevated privileges, they are prompted for administrator credentials.
-    By default, non-admin processes run at a medium IL, but when elevated through UAC, they run at a high IL, giving them access to resources that require those privileges.
+	   - By default, non-admin processes run at a medium IL, but when elevated through UAC, they run at a high IL, giving them access to resources that require those privileges.

   - &#128295; ` PMIE`: Internet Explorer (`iexplore.exe`) runs at low IL by default, being able to write only on the `%USERPROFILE%\AppData\LocalLow` folder and registry key `HKCU\Software\AppDataLow`.
 This reduces the risk of malware causing damage while the user is browsing, as it can't write to other critical system areas.

 - **Data Execution Prevention (DEP)**:  DEP is a security feature designed to protect against attacks like buffer overflows, where malicious code is injected into executable areas of memory (such as the CPU stack or heap).
   By **marking certain areas of memory as non-executable**, DEP prevents code from running in those areas.
 This helps stop attacks that rely on injecting malicious code into memory.
 DEP uses both software and hardware components to enforce these protections, blocking this type of attack.

 ---
 ## Ch.
 5: Hacking UNIX